NizamSixmetov/NizamSixmetov/README.md

 ## 👨🏼‍💻 About Me:

-<p style="color:red">I am a novice web developer.
+I am a novice web developer.
 My path to it began with admission to Dagestan State University.
 After studying for 4 years in Dagestan, I returned to my homeland to serve in the ranks of the army of the Republic of Azerbaijan.
 After a year of gap, I started studying programming again and joined the JedAcademy.
-At the moment, my training in the course has been completed and I am looking for a job.</p>
+At the moment, my training in the course has been completed and I am looking for a job.

 <p align="center">
  <img width="600" src="./assets/icons/github-snake.svg" alt="snake"/>